AdriGl117/Mater_Thesis_Calibration/README.md

 ## Experiment 3
 ![Experiment_3](figures/Exp_3_Calibrator_mse.jpeg)
 This CD plot shows the average ranks of the different calibration approaches with regard to the mse between PDP and ground truth of a feature.
-This show that the flat scaling achieves a significantly lower mse compared to the uncalibrated model, while the isotonic calibration significantly increases it.
+This show that the Platt scaling achieves a significantly lower mse compared to the uncalibrated model, while the isotonic calibration significantly increases it.
 Beta calibration does not lead to any significant difference to the uncalibrated model, as the CD is not exceeded.